sylhare/sylhare.github.io/_posts/2020-06-22-Springboot-basics.md

 They are managed by the Spring IoC (Inversion of Control) Container, the one that is doing all the dependency injection which is at the base of the "spring magic".

-By magic, it's because you define the object dependencies without creating them and let the construction of those dependency be made by spring (ie the Spring IoC container) on start up.
+By magic, it's because you define the object dependencies without creating them and let the construction of those dependencies be made by spring (ie the Spring IoC container) on start up.
 (You might have errors with Application Context, etc ...)

 Basically a Bean is an object that is going to be instantiated, assembled and managed by spring.